paulmelis/blender-ply-import/readme.md

 ## Author

-Paul Melis (paul.melis@surfsara.nl), SURFsara Visualization group
+Paul Melis (paul.melis@surf.nl), SURF Visualization team

 The files under the `rply/` directory are a copy of the RPly 1.1.4 source distribution (see http://w3.impa.br/~diego/software/rply/).